Pacificus of Ceredano: Beatification

 Pope Benedict XIV - on 7 July 1745 - approved his "cultus" and therefore beatified him as a subsequent result of this recognition.

 Published works

-He is known as the author of a dissertation written in Italian and named after him as the Summa Pacifica which elaborates on the proper method of hearing confessions.
+He is known as the author of a dissertation written in Italian and named after him as the Summa Pacifica, which elaborates on the proper method of hearing confessions.
 It was first printed at Milan in 1479 under the title: "Somma Pacifica o sia Trattato della Scienza di confessare".
-The work was also published in Latin at Venice on two occasions first in 1501 and then in 1513.
+The work was also published in Latin in Venice on two occasions, first in 1501 and then in 1513.